Oracle Transportation Management Source

 - Check cursor field:

-- Verify object has
+- Verify the object has an

-UPDATE_DATEorLAST_UPDATE_DATEfield - Cursor field must be populated for all records
+UPDATE_DATEfield (all 18 supported tables useUPDATE_DATEas the cursor) - Cursor field must be populated for all records

 - Check sample records in OTM to verify timestamps

-- Verify object has
+- Verify the object has an

 - Increase lookback time: